Stanislav Horuna

-Stanislav Mykolayovych Horuna (Станіслав Миколайович Горуна) is a Ukrainian athlete (karate) in the category of kumite (75 kg).
-He was born on March 1, 1989, in Lviv.

-A bronze medalist of European Championship 2018 in an individual and team category.
+Stanislav Mykolayovych Horuna (Станіслав Миколайович Горуна; born 1 March 1989) is a Ukrainian athlete (karate) in the category of kumite (75 kg).
+He was a bronze medalist of European Championship 2018 in an individual and team category.
 Silver medalist of European Championship 2014, silver medalist of European Championship 2017 in individual category and bronze medalist in team category in kumite, bronze medalist of World Championship 2014, three-time winner of series of tournaments K1 Premier League (2013, 2014, 2017), six-time champion of Ukraine in karate.
 Champion of European Games 2019 and Worlds Games 2019.
 Qualified for Olympic Games in Tokyo (2020) Honoured master of sport of international class.
 A captain of Ukraine national team.

 2nd on voting Athlete of the year 2019 according to IWGA.

 Biography

 He was born in Lviv, in a family of businessmen.
 Went to Lviv high school No. 53 with profound learning of English language (from 2007 is a gymnasium "Prestige" with profound learning of foreign languages).
 In 2011, finished the faculty of law in Lviv National University of Ivan Franco, area of expertise — jurisprudence.
 Lives in Lviv, practicing lawyer.

 Passion for sport showed up in early years: Horuna visited sessions of Taekwondo, however in age 13, he visited karate practice of Anton Nikulin, after that he fully devoted himself to this kind of martial arts.
 Soon his younger brother — Yaroslav Horuna started practicing in the Lviv club of sporting karate "Union" and is the champion of Ukraine in karate in category 84 kg.

 The first and only trainer of Horuna is Anton Nikulin.

 Among his hobbies are sky diving, snowboarding, tennis.

 He is one of the characters in online game KARATE-DO.

 As of March 2022, he is a Ukrainian soldier after Russia invaded Ukraine in February 2022.